alexcorvis84/SlackBot/README.md

 How could I explain to new colleagues what’s the mission regarding empathy LABs (eLABS)? 🤔

 People who know me closely know that I’m a new technology enthusiast.
-I love to prototype ideas 💡 that could become a real life solution to a problem.
+I like to prototype ideas 💡 that could become a solution to a problem.
 I love the ‘Do It Yourself’ philosophy and Maker culture as I consider it’s a great example of this design process:

 ***Research → Draft → Prototype → Review → Refine***